georgesterpu/avsr-tf1/README.md

 The other dependencies are popular and easy to install Python packages, so feel free to use your preferred sources.
 Unless otherwise stated, all dependencies should be kept updated to their latest stable versions to avoid compatibility issues.

 # Acknowledgements

 We are grateful to Eugene Brevdo of Google for his remarkable help and advice during the early stages of Sigmedia-ASR (precursor of Sigmedia-AVSR) development.
 In addition, we would like to thank Derek Murray, Andreas Steiner, Khe Chai Sim for the assistance and interesting conversations, and also every TensorFlow contributor on GitHub and StackOverflow.

+George wishes to thank Naomi Harte for her unmatched guidance as a PhD advisor, and also Christian Saam for his great dedication and time spent discussing ideas for sequence to sequence networks.

 # How to cite